Einøvlingseggen

 Einøvlingseggen is a mountain in Innlandet county, Norway.
 The 1676 m tall mountain is located in the Dovrefjell mountains and inside the Dovrefjell-Sunndalsfjella National Park.
-The mountain is located on the border of Dovre and Lesja municipalities, about 20 km northeast of the village of Dombås and about 12 km west of the village of Hjerkinn.
+The mountain is located on the border of Dovre Municipality and Lesja Municipality, about 20 km northeast of the village of Dombås and about 12 km west of the village of Hjerkinn.
 The mountain is surrounded by several other notable mountains including Tverrfjellet to the east, Brunkollen and Snøhetta to the north, and Skredahøin and Storstyggesvånåtinden to the northwest.